Image sequence into uncompressed 8-bit video

 The parameters witch apply to the input files must precede them.
 Therefore the option -f image2 must precede the image sequence given as input.

-The frame rate of sound film is 24 fps (frames per second) and the default frame rate of image2 is 25 fps.
+The frame rate of sound film is 24 fps (frames per second) and the default frame rate of image2 is 25 fps, therefore we have to change it.

 The regex %06d matches six digits long numbers, possibly with leading zeroes.
 This allows to read in ascending order, one image after the other, the full sequence inside one folder.
 The command must of course match the naming convention actually used.
-And for image sequences starting at 086400 (captured at 24 fps with a timecode starting at 01:00:00:00) or at 090000 (captured at 25 fps with a timecode starting at 01:00:00:00), add the flag -start_number 086400 or -start_number 090000 before -i input_file_%06d.ext .
+And for image sequences starting at 086400 (captured at 24 fps with a timecode starting at 01:00:00:00) or at 090000 (captured at 25 fps with a timecode starting at 01:00:00:00), add the flag -start_number 86400 or -start_number 90000 before -i input_file_%06d.ext.

-The video codec is specified by -codec:video , which may be abbreviated as -c:v (or -codec:v or -c:video ).
-We advise to avoid the alias -vcodec .
+The video codec is specified by -codec:video, which is usually abbreviated as -c:v (-codec:v or -c:video are also possible).
+We advise to avoid the alias -vcodec.